Betel nut beauty: Controversy

 Betel nut beauties often come from agricultural and working-class sectors of Taiwanese society.
 This has led some critics to regard their revealing dress as a sign of exploitation.
-Other observers, such as Josephene Ho, coordinator of the Center for the Study of Sexuality at National Central University, see betel nut beauties as self-empowering: young women with few resources who better their economic situation by employing a marketing technique that requires confidence.
+Other observers, such as Josephine Ho, coordinator of the Center for the Study of Sexuality at National Central University, see betel nut beauties as self-empowering: young women with few resources who better their economic situation by employing a marketing technique that requires confidence.

 Suppression

 In 2002, local governments in Taiwan started to impose laws or regulations covering the dress code of betel nut beauties, prohibiting the wearing of over-revealing clothes.
 Taipei was the first to initiate the change.

 On 17 September 2002, Taoyuan County (now Taoyuan City) implemented a "three nos" policy which prevented betel nut beauties from wearing outfits which exposed their bellies, breasts, and buttocks.
 The policy sparked backlash from those operating in the industry and resulted in groups protesting in front of the Taoyuan County Hall.

 Regulations were also imposed in Taichung, Tainan, and Kaohsiung.

 Some betel nut beauties are high school dropouts and their jobs represent the principal source of income for their families.
-Most have difficulty finding a job in a convenience store because they lack an educational qualification or because of age restrictions; some choose to enter this profession for its higher pay.
+Most have difficulty finding a job in a convenience store because they lack an educational qualification or because of age restrictions; some choose this work for its higher pay.